Glossary of terms

 AKAE - a red pigment used often in KUTANI YAKI.

-AO-CHIBU (TSUBU) - a pattern of raised blue dots often found in KUTANI YAKI.
+AO-CHIBU (AO TSUBU) - a pattern of raised blue dots often found in KUTANI YAKI.

 AOHIBI - a blue crackled glaze characteristic of SOMAYAKI.